fdvky1/fdvky1/README.md

 # Fdvky1

 ### About
-> I'm an 18yo programmer passionate about web development and automation.
+> I'm a programmer passionate about web development and automation.
 I love exploring new technologies and building projects that streamline processes.
 Always eager to learn and take on new challenges!

 ```bash
 > fastfetch